East Campus Hillside

 SUSTAINABILITY FEATURES

-The meadow's native plants provide wildlife habitat on campus.
+(3) This is the Upland Meadow, which was the first phase of the hillside project in 2010 and provides wildlife habitat on campus.
 The replacement of traditional fescue grass by the meadow reduces the potential for pollutant runoff into the stream channel from traditional turf management practices.
 It also reduces the potential for erosion from the hillside meadow by establishing deep rooted vegetation.
 Additionally, the naturalized landscape was planted in multiple strips along the contour to provide an example of the common practice in conservation agriculture of contour farming.
 Scholar-In Residence Michael Singer facilitated the design of the meadow portion of the project- an idea that originated from a professor in the department of Integrated Science and Technology.
 Students (as part of their courses and capstone projects) worked with faculty to contribute to the overall vision and the design of the meadow.
+This meadow won a silver-level Virginia Governor's Environmental Excellence Award in 2014.

-The tree planting area contains 2 of each of the 25 tree species planted.
+(6) The Tree Education Area contains 2 of each of the 25 tree species planted.
 The trees were selected based on aesthetics and screening as well as usefulness for education.
 Many trees are native and included overstory hardwoods, understory hardwoods, and gymnosperms.
 A number of species of trees not commonly found elsewhere on campus were included in this area to help promote the biodiversity of trees on campus.
 The Trees of James Madison University project provides a walking tour of the diversity of trees on the campus, including maps and information on each tree species.

 STUDIES